abpy/improved-sapling-tree-generator/README.md

 An object can now be set to use for leaves with dupliverts or duplifaces

+Curves can now be converted into a mesh that uses the skin modifier.
+With the mesh it is now possible to simplfy the armature greatly reducing the number of bones and the time it takes to generate the armature.
+You can now set the number of branching levels to make bones for, and the number of bones is each branch.

 ####Change Log
 * Rearranged Interface
 * Moved radius settings to a seperate panel